tofumatt/nconfs/README.md

-nconfs
+(n)confs
 ======

-A node.js convention/library for supporting multiple nconf settings with inheritance
+A node.js convention/library for supporting multiple nconf settings with inheritance.